horike37/serverless-unittest-boilerplate/README.md

-# Serverless plugin
+# Serverless UnitTest Boilerplate
-# serverless-deployment-cycle
+## Overview
+This module is Serverless Framework plugin.
+Create UnitTest boilerplate in a Serverless Project.

+## Usage